-Pressure may build up in the mechanical seals used in Vaughan pumps.
-Whenever checking or maintaining the oil in the Vaughan cartridge seal, or the welded metal bellows seal with seal oil chamber, make sure the pump and seal are cool to the touch.
-Use care when removing the oil chamber plugs, in case any residual pressure exists.
-If pressure exists, the plug could become a projectile and/or contaminated oil could spray.
+Pressure may build up in the standard mechanical seals used Vaughan Pedestal pumps Whenever checking or maintaining the oil in the Vaughan Cartridge seal, or the welded metal bellows seal with seal oil chamber, make sure the pump and seal are cool to the touch and use care when removing the oil chamber plugs, in case any residual pressure exists.
+If pressure exists, plug could become a projectile and/or contaminated oil could spray.